Jeremy Nunes: Author

 Nunes wrote an Amazon best-selling humor book, retelling his time as mayor, titled You Can't Write City Hall.
 The book received promotion and accolades from The Epoch Times and Midwest Book Review.

 Nunes appeared on Huckabee to both perform and promote the book.
 Nunes also appeared on the Adam Kokesh podcast Adam vs the Man to promote the book and discuss his political career.

 Entertainment career

 Nunes is a graduate of The Second City and iO Theaters.
 He first began doing comedy in 2002, moving to Chicago after winning a local comedy competition.

 He has had numerous small acting roles, including The Empty Man, Lincoln's Secret Killer, The Layover, and Final Witness.

 Nunes has a comedy special on Dry Bar Comedy titled Neighborhood Sasq-Watch and an Amazon Prime special titled Who's With Me?!, which released in 2020.

 Nunes has been featured on Focus on the Family, profiling his time as mayor and clips of his standup comedy.

-He hosts Dynamite Drop In, a comedy and pro wrestling podcast.

-Nunes was named "Best Comedian" by the Illinois Times in 2020.
+Nunes was named "Best Comedian" by the Illinois Times in 2020 and 2025.

-He has parlayed his political career and comedy into a television show titled Right is Right on the streaming network Middle America Media.
-Nunes is co-host alongside Joe Sixpack.
+His comedy album releases include Cleaned Up (2015), Jeremy Nunes is In Your House (2018), and Who's with Me?!
+(2020).